Schroeterlab/BELAs_Schumacher_et_al/Visualization_label_transfer_Thowfeequ.md

 ![](Visualization_label_transfer_Thowfeequ_files/figure-gfm/unnamed-chunk-3-4.png)<!-- -->

-Plot Heatmap with fractions of cell types per cluster.
+Fractions of cell types per cluster, represented as a heatmap.

 ``` r
 # Heatmaps for the label transfer